tldr-group/taufactor/docs/usage.md

 ### Tau and D_eff

-The main output of the solve function is `tau` and `D_eff`. `tau` is the tortuoisty factor, a measure of the reduction in diffusive transport caused by convolution in the geometry of the material. `D_eff` is the effective diffusivity resulting from the tortuous nature of the material.
+The main output of the solve function is `tau` and `D_eff`. `tau` is the tortuosity factor, a measure of the reduction in diffusive transport caused by convolution in the geometry of the material. `D_eff` is the effective diffusivity resulting from the tortuous nature of the material.
 The relationship between these values is given by:

 {math}`D_{eff}=D\frac{\epsilon}{\tau}`